MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_tapped.md

 ## -description
 Occurs when a Tap or DoubleTap gesture is recognized.

+## -remarks
 For hand interactions, this event fires on finger release after a finger press.

 For voice interactions, this event fires after the system voice command "Select" has been processed.

-For controllers, this event fires when the primary button is released after it was pressed.
+For controllers, this event fires when the Select trigger or button is released after it was pressed.

-## -remarks

 ## -examples